 Hazelwood Green is a total of 178 acres.
 With 165 acres, the Almono Limited Partnership (Almono LP) is the primary land owner.
 Almono LP is made up of three foundations: the Claude Worthington Benedum Foundation, Richard King Mellon Foundation, and The Heinz Endowments.
-The Regional Industrial Development Corporation (RIDC) of Southwestern Pennsylvania is a non-profit developer that owns 12.6 acres of Hazelwood Green, which encompasses the Mill 19 building.

 The site’s development will both catalyze investment within its underserved neighborhood of Hazelwood, and draw from the deep history and culture that remains intact through the people and the physical fabric of the neighborhood.
 There is no site of this scale and potential that is more uniquely situated within the urban context of the Pittsburgh region; where research and talent is grown and fostered within premier universities, local neighborhoods remain unique and affordable, and the real estate market demands creative financial solutions.

 The multi-dimensional opportunities presented by this site and its neighborhood require a thoughtful and collaborative approach to development that respects the past and reflects its present- day culture, while also creating new and lasting models for urban place-making.
 Through this collective vision and the site goals, the three foundation members that comprise the site's owners, Almono LP, expect to create a future for this site that provides economic opportunities for all and serves as a regenerative steward of its unique natural assets.